A viral chocolate bar from Dubai is here to stay

 Now that variations of Dubai chocolate are ensconced in so many menus, Deyala Hashwi said, she believes the dessert has joined the American palette.

-Jennifer Vanasco edited the broadcast and digital versions of this story.
+Beth Novey produced the digital version of this story.
+Jennifer Vanasco edited the broadcast and digital versions.
 Chloee Weiner mixed the audio version.

 Copyright 2024 NPR